-After lunch, head to a miso house and learn about the process of making this famous Japanese seasoning.
+Afterwards, head to a miso house and learn about the process of making this famous Japanese seasoning.

-Next, travel a further 2 and a half hours to Takayama, nestled high in the mountainous Hida region.
+After lunch, drive 2.5 hours west through the Alps to Takayama, an atmospheric town nestled high in Gifu province's mountainous Hida region.
 Check in to your hotel in Takayama and enjoy the relaxing onsen facilities.